-I’ve learned that one of the fundamental aspects of successful networking for entrepreneurs is being intentional about what you want to get out of it and who, precisely, you want to connect with.
+I’ve learned that one of the fundamental aspects of effective networking for entrepreneurs is being intentional about what you want to get out of it and who, precisely, you want to connect with.
+Here are some of my effective networking strategies that can help entrepreneurs grow and build over time.

 “Networking is an active process, not a passive one – and it’s a really important skill to develop as an entrepreneur.” – Nancy Twine